OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/arras-session-definitions.md

 Coordinator will always allocate all computations with a fixed cores requirement before allocating those with a min/max range.
 In practice this rule, together with the requirements just discussed, means that each machine can only host one render computation, but the merge and dispatch computations can be placed on any of the render machines.

-The number of cores that Coordinator assigns to a render computation determines the number of threads that Moonray will use for rendering.
-If CPU cores are oversubscribed by the total number of Moonray threads on the machine, then rendering may lose efficiency.
-For this reason, the total assigned core count is enforced by Arras and by the Moonray computations.
+The number of cores that Coordinator assigns to a render computation determines the number of threads that MoonRay will use for rendering.
+If CPU cores are oversubscribed by the total number of MoonRay threads on the machine, then rendering may lose efficiency.
+For this reason, the total assigned core count is enforced by Arras and by the MoonRay computations.

 It is currently quite difficult to predict the total amount of RAM that will be used by a render, and there isn't really a useful way to constrain it to be within fixed limits.
-Although Coordinator will not oversubscribe memory on a machine -- according to the usage listed in the "requirements" section of the session definition -- actual memory usage by Moonray is not, by default, constrained to be within these limits.
+Although Coordinator will not oversubscribe memory on a machine -- according to the usage listed in the "requirements" section of the session definition -- actual memory usage by MoonRay is not, by default, constrained to be within these limits.
 In other words, the render computation will use as much memory as it needs, regardless of what is listed in the session definition.
 Therefore it is not critical to set the "memoryMB" value in "requirements" accurately : especially if the CPU core settings prevent multiple render computations on the same machine.
 The Arras Node implementation is capable of enforcing computation memory constraints, using cgroups, but this is not a mechanism that we have enabled in production use.

 Another part of the requirements section describes the software environment required to run the computations.